axonivy-market/portal/Documentation/PortalDeveloperGuide/source/installation/index.rst

 -  Support to see case if user is an owner.
 Administrator can activate/deactivate it via the ``ENABLE_CASE_OWNER`` Portal settings, default is false.

--  Support to start a task in IFrame.
-Process developer can activate/deactivate it via the ``embedInIFrame`` task custom field, default is deactivated, refer to :ref:` IFrame Task template <components-layout-templates-iframe-task-template>` for more details.
+-  Support to start a task in IFrame, refer to :ref:`IFrame in Portal <iframe>`.

 -  Refactor ``TaskTemplate.xhtml``, refer to :ref:`Migration
    Notes <installation-migration-notes-8-0-0-task-template>` for more details.